-You may use your credit card or debit card online only at www.athensgatix.com or call 1-800-701-8560 online payments
+You may use your credit card or debit card online to pay for probation payments or pretrial payments.

 In 2008, a statewide law in Georgia went into effect that allowed companies to apply - if they choose - for a statewide franchise agreement in lieu of multiple local ones.
-Only Charter and AT&T have applied for statewide video franchises and have notified the local government.
+Only Charter and AT&T have applied for statewide video franchises and have notified the local government of intention to provide services in Athens-Clarke County.
 A full list is available at the Georgia Secretary of State's website.

 Additionally, there is no requirement where services must be provided in a community, so it is entirely up to individual companies as to where they provide any services.

-To date, no other cable companies have asked Athens-Clarke County for a franchise in Charter's service area.
+To date, no other cable companies have asked Athens-Clarke County for a franchise in Charter's service area, although satellite television providers also provide services without a franchise.
 The communities around the country that have multiple cable providers tend to be large cities and, even then, overlaps in services areas are rare to nonexistent.

 On January 30, 2009, a number of organizations and communities filed with the Federal Communications Commission a "Petition for Declaratory Ruling that AT&T’s Method of Delivering Public, Educational and Government Access Channels Over Its U-verse System is Contrary to the Communications Act of 1934, as amended, and Applicable Commission Rules."